 Something you probably never hear about, right?
-Crawlspace vents are such a small component of your house so nobody would blame you if they were continuously on the bottom of the long list of important things you must pay attention to.
-But oftentimes the things that have the most value or quality are small.
-Take a car for an example.
-That car is like your house and the oil is like your crawlspace vents.
+Crawl space vents are such a small component of your house so nobody would blame you if they were continuously on the bottom of the long list of important things you must pay attention to.
+But oftentimes, the things that have the most value or quality are small.
+Take a car, for example.
+That car is like your house, and the oil is like your crawl space vents.
 When the oil is changed at the appointed time and there’s a constant flow of lubrication, the car runs smoother and safer.
-Ignore the oil in the car and things will start to go downhill fast and ultimately the car will sustain damage.
-In this article we will cover the best 3 things you can do with your crawlspace vents; but remember that car analogy because we will be using it again when we get to the number one best thing you can do on this list.
+Ignore the oil in the car, and things will start to go downhill fast, and ultimately, the car will sustain damage.
+In this article, we will cover the best three things you can do with your crawl space vents.

-First, we must cover the basics, a quick synopsis of why crawlspace vents are important and the main function they provide for your home.
-Crawlspace vents are there to refresh the underside of your home.
-Open vents allow air to naturally circulate through and opens the hypothetical lungs of the home, making it breath.
-Statistically, the air from your crawlspace makes up 50% of the overall amount of air that circulates through your home.
-This means that your crawlspace vents can affect the health of both your home and whoever is inside.
-The air around us affects our health, bad air entering through your crawlspace vents or lack thereof can make someone more susceptible to illness and colds.
+First, we must cover the basics, a quick synopsis of why crawl space vents are important and the main function they provide for your home.
+Crawl space vents are there to refresh the underside of your home.
+Open vents allow air to circulate naturally through and open the hypothetical lungs of the home, allowing it to breathe.
+Statistically, the air from your crawl space makes up 50% of the overall amount of air that circulates through your home.
+This means that your crawl space vents can affect the health of both your home and whoever is inside.
+The air around us affects our health, bad air entering through your crawl space vents or lack thereof can make someone more susceptible to illness and colds.

 Closed vents block the air from outside from circulating through your home and would presumably keep you from the bad air from outside.
-But that is also assuming that the air inside your crawlspace is perfectly healthy, which it may not be.
-Crawlspaces hold a certain amount of moisture within them, and that moisture only has one way to go, up into your home.
-I don’t need to tell you that moisture invites things liked mold, pests, and humidity into your home because that is what most homes experience in the Carolina’s.
-But enough rambling on, let’s get to the stuff that matters, the 3 best things you can do with your crawlspace vents.
+But that is also assuming that the air inside your crawl space is perfectly healthy, which it may not be.
+Crawl spaces hold a certain amount of moisture within them, and that moisture only has one way to go: up into your home.
+I don’t need to tell you that moisture invites things like mold, pests, and humidity into your home because that is what most homes experience in the Carolinas.

-That’s right, although it has its advantages, keeping your crawlspace vents open can be a bad thing.
-Air circulation is the main benefit of having your vents open, it allows your house to breath.
-But the Carolina’s are well known for their hot and humid summers coupled with very mild winters.
-In a regular climate, the hot/humid summer air will add moisture to the crawlspace but before anything bad can result, the season changes to winter.
-Cold, aggressive winters help crawlspaces dry out from the hot/humid summer the season before.
-As for the Carolina’s, our mild winters aren’t cold enough to dry out our crawlspaces from the previous summer.
-This results in the crawlspace continuously gathering moisture year-round which in turn will cause higher energy bills, bad air quality, and mold/mildew to form.
+That’s right, although it has its advantages, keeping your crawl space vents open can be a bad thing.
+Air circulation is the main benefit of having your vents open, it allows your house to breathe.
+But the Carolinas are well known for their hot and humid summers coupled with very mild winters.
+In a regular climate, the hot/humid summer air will add moisture to the crawl space, but before anything bad can result, the season changes to winter.
+Cold, aggressive winters help crawl spaces dry out from the hot/humid summer the season before.
+As for the Carolinas, our mild winters aren’t cold enough to dry out our crawl spaces from the previous summer.
+This results in the crawl space continuously gathering moisture year-round, which in turn will cause higher energy bills, bad air quality, and mold/mildew to form.

-Opening your crawlspace vents seems like the normal thing to do as seasons change but there are a couple factors that influence how this space is affected, such as:
+Opening your crawl space vents seems like the normal thing to do as the seasons change, but there are a couple of factors that influence how this space is affected, such as:

-HVAC/Duct Work – You may be in an area that isn’t surrounded by a lot of trees or foliage and therefore the chances of you getting adequate airflow into your crawlspace year-round is high.
+HVAC/Ductwork – You may be in an area that isn’t surrounded by a lot of trees or foliage, and therefore, the chances of you getting adequate airflow into your crawl space year-round are high.
 However, a common issue even these homes face is with their HVAC system.
-This system circumnavigates your home to pump A/C during the summer and heat during the winter.
+This system circumnavigates your home to pump AC during the summer and heat during the winter.
 But it is bulky and cumbersome.
 If air is trying to circulate through your home and it hits resistance from the outer workings of your HVAC system, that air cannot flow properly.
-This results in only sections of the crawlspace being affected and leaves you with a problem.
+This results in only sections of the crawl space being affected and leaves you with a problem.

-No air flow – Living in the Carolina’s there is a high chance that where you live is surrounded by a ton of trees and foliage.
-These things block the flow of air from ever reaching your crawlspace vents and allows the weather of the various seasons to negatively affect the environment in your home.
+No airflow – Living in the Carolinas, there is a high chance that where you live is surrounded by a ton of trees and foliage.
+These things block the flow of air from ever reaching your crawl space vents and allow the weather of the various seasons to negatively affect the environment in your home.

-Number 3: Seal your vents and encapsulate your crawlspace
+#3: Seal your vents and encapsulate your crawl space

-Remember when I said that we were going to circle back on that car analogy earlier?
-Well, here it is.
-Your house is the car, and the oil is your crawlspace vents.
+Your house is a car, and the oil is your crawl space vents.
 Like before, if you ignore the oil, the entire car is affected.
 You must monitor your oil and change it when it needs to be changed.
-However, sealing your crawlspace vents and encapsulating your crawlspace is like having a completely new piece added to the engine that constantly circulates new oil throughout the car and it never has to be changed, resulting in the car always running at 100%.
+However, sealing your crawl space vents and encapsulating your crawl space is like having a completely new piece added to the engine that constantly circulates new oil throughout the car and it never has to be changed, resulting in the car always running at 100%.

-Carolina Basement Solutions is a waterproofing company that has been serving the Carolina’s for the last 5 years, and although young, we bring unmatched experience and expertise that is ideal for all waterproofing needs.
-Our mission is to provide the best customer experience in the industry and keep the Carolina’s dry, one waterproofing job at a time.
-When you need your crawlspace vents sealed and encapsulated, or any other waterproofing services, please give us a call at (833) 641-0517 or visit bit.ly/CBSConsult to schedule a FREE consultation today.
+Carolina Basement Solutions is a waterproofing company that has been serving the Carolinas for the last five years, and although young, we bring unmatched experience and expertise that is ideal for all waterproofing needs.
+Our mission is to provide the best customer experience in the industry and keep the Carolinas dry, one waterproofing job at a time.
+When you need your crawl space vents sealed and encapsulated, or any other waterproofing services, please give us a call at (833) 641-0517 to schedule a FREE consultation today.